 An al Qaeda operative was reportedly killed in the strike – a tactical trainer from Somalia or the United Arab Emirates according to Reuters.
-However the alleged al Qaeda militant was named as Sheikh Yaseen al Somali, the deputy commander of al Qaeda training in Afghanistan and Pakistan.
+The alleged al Qaeda militant was named as Sheikh Yaseen al Somali, the deputy commander of al Qaeda training in Afghanistan and Pakistan.
 He reportedly fled across the Afghan border to North Waziristan two years earlier.
 Dawn named him as Sheikh Yaseen al Kuwaiti.
-Citing a senior security official, the paper said he had married a local tribesman’s daughter who also died in the strike along with their own daughter.
+Citing a senior security official, the paper said he had married a local tribesman’s daughter who also died in the strike along with their daughter.
 The official added:

 Eight missiles were fired on the compound he was living in with his family.
 His house has been turned into rubble.

-An anonymous US intelligence official told the Long War Journal, al Kuwaiti was a ‘key al Qaeda paramilitary commander’ who was ‘very high up the food chain’.
+An anonymous US intelligence official told the Long War Journal al Kuwaiti was a ‘key al Qaeda paramilitary commander’ who was ‘very high up the food chain’.
 He was reportedly a top commander and trainer for al Qaeda’s military wing the Lashkar al Zil, or Shadow Army.

 The resentment created by American use of unmanned strikes… is much greater than the average American appreciates.
 They are hated on a visceral level, even by people who’ve never seen one or seen the effects of one.

-Michael Boyle, an Obama security advisor from the 2008 election campaign, also expressed misgivings about the drone programme.
+Michael Boyle, an Obama security adviser from the 2008 election campaign, also expressed misgivings about the drone programme.
 He said the use of armed drones needed to be challenged and the civilian casualty count was likely far higher than officially acknowledged, according to the Guardian.
 He said drones were ‘encouraging a new arms race that will empower current and future rivals and lay the foundations for an international system that is increasingly violent.’

 Location: Haider Khel near Mir Ali, North Waziristan

-♦ 2-4 reported killed
+♦ 0-9 reported killed

-Location: Hesso Khel near Mir Ali, North Waziristan
+Location: Hisokhel near Mir Ali, North Waziristan

-Ob310 – January 10 2013
+Ob311 – January 10 2013

 ♦ 3-6 reported killed